FilipFl/Twitch_Bot/README.md

 </p>

 ## Project Overview 🎉
 This is my approach to create a twitch chat bot that is capable to performing more difficult actions than commercially used bots.
 Project is maintained with a bit of humour, as it is supposed to work on my friends' stream.
-Right now the bot is reading the chat, responding to specific comments, is using database if needed.
+Right now the bot is reading the chat, responding to specific !commands (ex. !iq), is using database if needed.
 Project is still in development.
 ## Tech/framework used 🔧

 | Tech                                                    | Description                              |